 Aztreonam is a monobactam antibiotic with excellent coverage of aerobic Gram-negative bacterial species including PA.
 Aztreonam lysine (AZLI) was recently developed in an inhaled formulation to be delivered with a novel and potentially more patient-friendly nebulizer device.
 Aztreonam is traditionally considered to have strictly Gram-negative coverage, but limited activity may exist for some strains of Staphylococcus aureus.

-In 2016, 41,2 % of the North American CF centers recommend inhaled aztreonam lysine in the population older than 6 years with chronic infection by PA (2016 CFF Patient Registry Report).
+In 2019, 43.5 % of the North American CF subjects in the population older than 6 years with chronic infection by PA were on therapy with inhaled AZLI (2019 CFF Patient Registry Report).

 CFF Pulmonary Guidelines (Mogayzel PJ Jr, 2013) strongly recommend to use inhaled AZLI for treatment of individuals with CF who are six years of age and older, who have moderate to severe lung disease and with persistent P. aeruginosa infection, to improve lung function and quality of life.
 Moreover, for individuals with CF, 6 years of age and older, with mild lung disease and P. aeruginosa persistently present in cultures of the airways, the guidelines recommend the chronic use of inhaled AZLI to improve lung function and quality of life.

-Two studies were published after the last update of CDSR on inhaled antibiotics.
-The first (Wainwright CE, 2011) regarded CF patients with mild lung disease, where AZLI-treated patients preserved lung function and suppressed PA compared with placebo.
-The second (Assael BM, 2013) was an open-label, randomized, parallel-group, active-comparator study, where AZLI demonstrated statistical superiority in lung function and a reduction in acute pulmonary exacerbations compared to Tobramycin Nebulized Solution over 3 treatment courses.
+Among the main clinical studies, (Wainwright CE, 2011) regarded CF patients with mild lung disease, where AZLI-treated patients preserved lung function and suppressed PA compared with placebo.
+Later, (Assael BM, 2013) was an open-label, randomized, parallel-group, active-comparator study, where AZLI demonstrated statistical superiority in lung function and a reduction in acute pulmonary exacerbations compared to Tobramycin Nebulized Solution over 3 treatment courses.

 One RCT (Tullis DE, 2014), evaluating the effect of 24 weeks of continuous AZLI treatment on CF patients with chronic infection by Burkholderia Cepacia did not significantly improve lung function.